morristech/AndroidGCMTutorial/README.md

 * Full syncs using __REST__

 ## Can't I read all this somewhere already?
 Yes you can!
-There are alot of documents, tutorials, sample code and help you can get online, many times straight from Google themselves!
+There are a lot of documents, tutorials, sample code and help you can get online, many times straight from Google themselves!
-The problem is that there is __alot__ of documents, tutorials etc.
+The problem is that there is __a lot__ of documents, tutorials etc.
 And they all __focus on one thing__.
 Either it's a document about making a _SyncAdapter_, or it's a tutorial on _GCM_, or a document about making a _WebApp_.